peterfox1/fsmp-print/stand/README.md

 Print with the slots on top.
 Print one at a time to avoid stringing.

-These are very suitable for variable layer height, set a smaller layer height for the top and button ares to help smooth our the curved egdes.
+These are very suitable for variable layer height, set a smaller layer height for the top and bottom areas to help smooth our the curved egdes.

 ![](img/stand_left_right.png)

-* Layer height: 0.2mm (or lower for higher quaility, assembled units use variable layer height)
+* Layer height: 0.15mm - 0.2mm (or use 0.35mm with variable layer hight, aiming for 0.15 or better on the top and bottom)
-* Infill: 10%
+* Enable 'avoid crossing perimiters' to avoid possible stringing inside of the slots.
-* A brim can be used with this if you encounter first layer issues.
-It may leave a rough edge but it will be on the inside.
+* Infill: 5% - 10%

 ---
 #### Dual Stand